reactql/old_docs/source/css.md

 Vendor prefixes will automatically be added, so you can write the bare CSS and let PostCSS worry about polyfilling browsers.

+> See [CSSNext](http://cssnext.io/) for more details and syntax.

 <h2 id="sass">SASS support</h2>

 ---
 [SASS](http://sass-lang.com/) code is also compiled through PostCSS in the same way.
 Simply use `.sass`/`.scss` files instead, and your stylesheets will pass through [node-sass](https://github.com/sass/node-sass) first.

+`@import` statements are parsed through SASS first, so you can use parent settings, SASS functions and variables in the calling `.sass`, too.

 <h2 id="local" title="Local modules">Local modules - preventing bleed-out</h2>